lucasalvessm/lucasalvessm/README.md

 I am a Software Engineer with expertise in Java, NodeJS with NestJS, Oracle SQL and MySQL, HTML/CSS and JavaScript with Angular 10.
 - 💻 Coding almost every day.
 - 🐶 I love dogs and cats 🐱.
 - 🌐 I'm a explorer.
-I like to learn new things 📒, know places 🌍 and experiment different foods 🍣.
+I like to learn new things, know places and experiment different foods.

 <a href="https://medium.com/@lucasalvessm" target="_blank">